CurveDocs/curve-resources/docs/lending/leverage.md

 All crvUSD minting markets and some Curve lending markets offer built-in leverage functionality, allowing users to achieve their desired leverage in a single transaction.
 Below is a image of the lending UI showing the WBTC lending market, this market allows built-in leverage of up to 11x.

-*Note: This feature is not available in crvUSD markets.*

 ![UI Leverage](../images/ui/leverage.png){: .centered }

 How built-in leverage works: